Journalists accused of revealing secrets on trial in Turkey

 Odatv editor-in-chief Baris Pehlivan, editor Baris Terkoglu, reporter Hulya Kilinc, and Yeni Yasam newspaper's editor-in-chief Ferhat Celik and news editor Aydin Keser were charged over their reports on the intelligence officer who died in February as well as Turkey's military activity in Libya.
 Murat Agirel, a columnist for Yenicag, and Erk Acarer, a columnist for the left-leaning BirGun newspaper, are accused of revealing the intelligence official's identity on social media.
 Acarer is abroad and will be tried in absentia.

 Eren Ekinci, an employee of the municipality where the intelligence officer's funeral took place, is accused of providing information to the Odatv reporter.
 The prosecutors have accused the defendants, who have been held in pre-trial detention since March, of acting "in a systematic and coordinated manner."
-Critics of the case say the intelligence officer has previously identified during discussions in Turkey's parliament and that his name was no longer a secret.
+Critics of the case say the intelligence officer was previously identified during discussions in Turkey's parliament and that his name and involvement in Libya were known.

+In the opening hearing, the defendants rejected the charges against them and requested that they be acquitted.
+"I have been kept alone in a prison cell for 120 days over accusations of crimes that don't exist," Cumhuriyet newspaper quoted Agirel as telling court.
+"The accusations against me are neither based on solid evidence nor would they fit anyone's conscience," The paper also quoted Kilinc as saying: "As a local journalist, the existence of a martyr in the region and for the martyr to be buried without a ceremony, was an important issue that needed to be reported."
 Dozens of people gathered outside the courthouse in Istanbul to show solidarity with the journalists.
-The New York-based Committee to Protect Journalists, or CPJ, has called on Turkey to drop the charges.

 ALSO READ